-This information is compiled from incident reports provided by the McAlester Police Department for the week of Oct.
-16-23, 2020.
+This information is compiled from incident reports provided by the McAlester Police Department for the week of Jan.
+22-29, 2021.
 Data from previous weeks can be viewed by selecting the menu button in the top left corner and selecting the available layers.
+Read more

 This report reflects public Pittsburg County District Court records filed at the Pittsburg County Courthouse.
 The reader should keep in mind that these are charges, and not evidence of guilt.
 Cases with active arrest warrants issued by the court are included in this report.
 Dispositions of t… Read more

-The Oklahoma State Department of Health reported 185 active cases of COVID-19 in Pittsburg County Oct.
-22. More information from OSDH can be found in the story.
+The Oklahoma State Department of Health reported 119 active COVID-19 cases in Pittsburg County and three additional deaths on March 2.
+More information from OSDH can be found in the story.

 Last week many people noticed a strange, smokey sky over much of the country, not realizing why it was there.
 The haze was smoke carried across the U.S. by the jet stream from the giant wildfires in California, Oregon and Washington.

 Fearful forecasts are afoot with the presidential election creeping closer.